karelvaculik/pyreball/docs/text_utils.md

 <iframe style="border:2px solid;" src="../examples/text_utils_parameters.html" height="200" width="100%" title="Iframe Example"></iframe>

-In particular, we set the class of the first `<div>` to value `text-centered`, for which there is actually an entry in included CSS for aligning text to center.
+In particular, we set the class of the first `<div>` to value `pyreball-text-centered`, for which there is actually an entry in included CSS for aligning text to center.

 In the case of the second `<div>`, we set `style` attribute through `attrs` parameter.
 Moreover, we set `sep` to `"\n"`, which adds newlines to the output HTML file between the elements instead of putting all elements on a single line.